hidinginabunker/babblegum/c/k_and_r/notes.md

 1.5.1 File Copying
   - subtle point, char isn't big enough to hold EOF, so we must use an int
   - EOF is defined in stdio.h

+1.5.3
+  - can't seem to match the Mac delete key to the backslash escape code \b 1.5.4
+  - Ex 1-12, having trouble with input that starts with leading spaces